duereg/manager-readme-1/README.md

 ## To You
-It does not matter if we are on the same team or not, If you need help, want to validate an idea or If you feel I can do my job better come and talk to me.
+Working in on the same project? or not?
+If you need help, want to validate an idea or If you feel I can do my job better come and talk to me.
 I am a big believer in the mentorship.
 Mentorship is a two-way street, we all need to have a mentor regardless of our experience.

 Seeking out a mentor/mentee?
 Let' s grab a coffee.

+#1:1s

+- It is for you
+- It is not status update unless you want to

+We will have a scheduled 1:1s.

+#Scheduling a  meeting

+My calender is publicly visible, feel free to book a meeting.

+Blocked & Can not find any slot? come and talk to me or send me message I will try to schedule one.

+Please be on Time and provide followings in the meeting invite:

+- Meeting agenda
+- Location (meeting room or a link for remote meetings)
+- Any related documents